TheTexta/obsidian-main/phobias.md

+#disorder-psychology
-always irrational fears so fear of spiders is not
+Phobias::Always irrational, fears so fear of spiders is not a phobia since that is a rational fear.
+An anxiety disorder marked by a persistent irrational fear and avoidance of a specific object activity or situation.